escottgoodwin/lango-trans-de/README.md

 **12. Display Recommendations in Flask Website**

-A flask server will start automatically and open a webpage with the links in a new tab/window.
+A flask server will start automatically and open a webpage with the recommended links for each category cluster links in a new tab/window.
+A chart

 **Runtime**